y-naught/NURBSJS/readme.md

 ---

-"Why would someone try to take on building what is essentially a CAD software for the browser, when there are already so many to choose from?", you might ask.
+"Why would someone try to take on building what is essentially a CAD software for the browser, when there are already so many to choose from?" you might ask.
 The answer to that question has a few facets, but the primary reason is that I believe there needs to be a CAD software that is fully open source.

 Currently, there are many CAD softwares on the market for a variety of customers.
 You have the AutoDesk suite for the architects and builders, you have Fusion 360 and Rhino for the makers, you have SolidWorks for the engineers, you have softwares like Maya and Cinema4D for the motion graphics and animation artists, etc. All of those examples fall into three categories.
 They are either already astronomically expensive to use, they require a subscription model, or in the near term will be going to a subscription service.